reactioncommerce/catalyst/package/src/components/Button/Button.md

 #### Material UI options

-- **Solid button**: The solid button is used for a primary action in a modal, card, large view and generally throughout.
+- **Solid (Contained) button**: The solid button is used for a primary action in a modal, card, large view and generally throughout.
 - **Outline button**: The outline button is used for a secondary or dismissive action.
 The outline button should be paired with the solid button in cases such as dismissing a modal or canceling an action.

 ```jsx